aaron-nielsen/aaron-nielsen.github.io/education.md

 I earned a Ph.D. in Applied Mathematics in 2018, under the guidance of Dr. Burt Simon.
 My dissertation, titled "Statistical Analysis of Some Problems in Evolutionary Population Dynamics," explored stochastic and deterministic models, focusing particularly on the evolution of cooperation.

-In August 2018, I joined the CSU Department of Statistics as an Assistant Professor.
-Currently, I teach a variety of statistics courses and am pursuing a second bachelor’s degree in Philosophy, which I expect to complete in May 2024.
+In August 2018, I joined the CSU Department of Statistics as an Assistant Professor and was promoted to Associate Professor in July 2024.

+In May 2024, I completed a Bachelor of Arts degree in Philosophy at Colorado State University.
+I plan to continue my studies in Philosophy and begin work on a graduate degree soon.
 My interest in Philosophy stems from a deep curiosity about the foundational aspects of mathematics, statistics, science, and logic.

 ## Recent Studies